 - As a primary care provider who commits to working

 - For a specified period (half or full time) depending on the location of your service

 The period and location determine the amount you receive.

 You'll find detailed eligibility requirements at the National Health Service Corps.NURSE Corps Loan Repayment Program

 Many types of student loans are eligible for these programs, including federal, state or local loans.
 However, Parent PLUS loans are not eligible.
-Three programs are exclusive to NIH employees, and five programs are available for non-employees.Veterinary Medicine Loan Repayment Program
+A few programs are exclusive to NIH employees, and some are also available for non-employees.Veterinary Medicine Loan Repayment Program

 The Indian Health Service Loan Repayment Program is available to licensed health professionals — such as dentists, nurse practitioners or physical therapists — who agree to practice in a health facility that serves American Indians and Alaska Native communities.
 You receive up to $40,000 for a two-year service commitment.
 You may extend your contract annually after the two years to receive additional payments.
 Many types of student loans are eligible, including federal, state or local loans.

 If you're a law school graduate, you might consider looking into whether your school offers a loan repayment assistance program for recent graduates who hold public-sector and government positions or work in lower-paying legal fields.
 Law school public-interest loan repayment assistant programs (LRAPs) are usually law school-specific, with each school setting its own eligibility program requirements — including minimum salary amounts and loan debt amounts — for student loan forgiveness or cancellation.
 Besides schools, some state bar foundations, federal programs and state governments also offer programs to law school graduates.
 Currently, about 24 statewide LRAPS exist to help attorneys repay loans.
 The American Bar Association provides a list of schools that have programs.Student Loans By The Numbers